Grayscale® Solana Trust Now Trading on OTC Markets

 Grayscale's diversified products include Grayscale DeFi Fund, which provides exposure to a diversified basket of DeFi digital assets designed to track the CoinDesk DeFi Select Index (DFX); Grayscale Digital Large Cap Fund, which provides exposure to the largest and most liquid digital assets through a market cap-weighted portfolio designed to track the CoinDesk Large Cap Select Index (DLCS); and Grayscale Smart Contract Platform Ex-Ethereum Fund, which provides exposure to a selection of industry-leading Smart Contract Platforms through a market cap-weighted portfolio designed to track the CoinDesk Smart Contract Platform Select Ex ETH Index (SCPXX).

 This newly-trading product means that Grayscale now offers investors a total of 16 products with public quotations.
-Grayscale® Basic Attention Token Trust (OTCQB: GBAT), Grayscale® Bitcoin Trust (OTCQX: GBTC), Grayscale® Bitcoin Cash Trust (OTCQX: BCHG), Grayscale® Chainlink Trust (OTCQB: GLNK), Grayscale® Decentraland Trust (OTCQX: MANA), Grayscale® Ethereum Trust (OTCQX: ETHE), Grayscale® Ethereum Classic Trust (OTCQX: ETCG), Grayscale® Filecoin Trust (OTCQB: FILG), Grayscale® Horizen Trust (OTCQX: HZEN), Grayscale® Litecoin Trust (OTCQX: LTCN), Grayscale® Livepeer Trust (OTCQB: GLIV), Grayscale® Stellar Lumens Trust (OTCQX: GXLM), Grayscale® Zcash Trust (OTCQX: ZCSH), Grayscale® Digital Large Cap Fund (OTCQX: GDLC) and Grayscale® DeFi Fund (OTCQB: DEFG) are also publicly-quoted and available to all investors with access to U.S. securities.
+Grayscale® Basic Attention Token Trust GBAT, Grayscale® Bitcoin Trust GBTC, Grayscale® Bitcoin Cash Trust BCHG, Grayscale® Chainlink Trust GLNK, Grayscale® Decentraland Trust MANA, Grayscale® Ethereum Trust ETHE, Grayscale® Ethereum Classic Trust ETCG, Grayscale® Filecoin Trust FILG, Grayscale® Horizen Trust HZEN, Grayscale® Litecoin Trust LTCN, Grayscale® Livepeer Trust GLIV, Grayscale® Stellar Lumens Trust GXLM, Grayscale® Zcash Trust ZCSH, Grayscale® Digital Large Cap Fund GDLC and Grayscale® DeFi Fund DEFG are also publicly-quoted and available to all investors with access to U.S. securities.
 Investors will be able to find current financial disclosure and Real-Time Level 2 quotes for Shares on www.otcmarkets.com/stock/gsol/disclosure once trading for GSOL commences.

 *The Trust offers a private placement to accredited investors.
 Because the Trust does not currently operate a redemption program, there can be no assurance that the value of the Shares will approximate the value of Solana held by the Trust, less the Trust's expenses and other liabilities, and the Shares may trade at a substantial premium over, or a substantial discount to, such value and the Trust may be unable to meet its investment objective.